 Marketers like to believe that consumers care about brands.
 Economists believe that consumers are rational and they carefully weigh their options before making decisions.
-In reality, brands are merely mental shortcuts, and consumers often make snap judgements based on incomplete information.
+In reality however, brands are merely mental shortcuts: consumers often make snap judgements based on incomplete information.
 They make purchasing decisions based on emotions and use rationality to back their decisions.

 If nobody really cares about your brand and nobody reads your carefully crafted ad copy, how do you get people to pay attention in the first place?
 And when there are so many competing alternatives, how do you get them to choose your products over others?